 BRIDGING EAST AND WEST: The Jade Ribbon Bridge forms the focal point of the Huntington Library’s Chinese garden in San Marino, Calif.

-IMPRESSIVE SIGHTS: Chinese emperors used highly sculptured rocks for their gardens because of their unusual forms.
-This site – the Pavilion of the Three Friends – refers to the traditional “three friends of winter” in Chinese culture: bamboo, pine and plum blossoms.
+A sculptural, craggy-looking, 8-foot rock that represents immortality and wisdom stands next to the Pavilion of the Three Friends.
+The pavilion’s name refers to the “three friends of winter” in Chinese culture: bamboo, pine and plum blossoms.

 The Jade Ribbon Bridge dominates one of the garden’s vistas.
 Gardens in China were designed like paintings, and the view from the bridge – with golden and black bamboo, flowering pear, plum and cherry trees, and magnolias and azaleas positioned for carefully planned views – certainly brings to mind a painting.

 Another excellent vantage of the bridge can be had from the Terrace of the Jade Mirror, which lies on the bank of the Pond of Reflected Greenery.
 Looking from here – across the pond to the Jade Ribbon Bridge and the Pavilion of the Three Friends – it would be easy to imagine what it was like hundreds of years ago, amid the beauty of Suzhou’s Classical Gardens.

 Other notable stops in the garden include the teahouse – the Hall of the Jade Camellia – which pays tribute to the Camellia sinensis bush, from which all true teas are made.

 If you decide to visit the garden, you may also want to explore the other specialized gardens that form the 120 acres of the Huntington’s Botanical Gardens.
 There are more than a dozen in all, and they range from a Shakespeare Garden to an Australian Garden.